openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

   from: "cli"
   commands: "step-consuming-ci-index.sh"
   dependencies:
-  - env: "OO_INDEX"
+  - env: "OO_BUNDLE"
-    name: "ci-index"
+    name: "my-bundle"
   documentation: ...
 {{< / highlight >}}

 Any test workflow involving such step will require `ci-operator` to build the index image before it executes the workflow.
-The `OO_INDEX` environmental variable set for the step will contain the pull specification of the index image.
-For tests with a named bundle, the correct index image can be configured via the `dependencies` field in the test's ci-operator config.
+The `OO_BUNDLE` environmental variable set for the step will contain the pull specification of the index image.
+For tests with a bundle with a different name specified by `operator.bundles.as`, the correct bundle image can be configured via the `dependencies` field in the test's ci-operator config.
 See the [Simple Operator Installation](/docs/how-tos/testing-operator-sdk-operators#simple-operator-installation) section below.

 # Step Registry Content for Operators